aya-sayed-30/alx-system_engineering-devops/0x00-shell_basics/README.md

-change current directory to previous one
+change working directory to previous one